 The first thing you will notice about this one is the design.
 If you are curious, yes, it has the Wenger design.
 Some may find the curved design of the body a little more grippy.

-Another important difference from the above two models is that the Junior 09 has a nail file/nail cleaner, and a very useful Philips screwdriver.
+Another important difference between the above two models is that the Junior 09 has a nail file/nail cleaner, and a very useful Philips screwdriver.

 |2.
 Wood saw||6.
 Toothpick|